★ BEST INVESTING TOOLS COMPARISON ★

 Fidelity (Fidelity Brokerage Services LLC) leans toward brokerage, portfolio, and watchlist, while MarketWatch puts more weight on news, alerts, and calendar.
 They overlap in 4 categories, so for most people it comes down to workflow preference and price.

-How much do Fidelity (Fidelity Brokerage Services LLC) and MarketWatch cost?
+Is Fidelity (Fidelity Brokerage Services LLC) or MarketWatch free to use?

 Should I choose Fidelity (Fidelity Brokerage Services LLC) or MarketWatch?